rsanchezmo/jaxer/docs/usage.rst

 ----------------
 Dataset
 ~~~~~~~
 You should first unzip the dataset in the :code:`dataset` folder.
+You will end up with several subfolders regarding each time resolution (e.g. :code:`1h`):

 .. code-block:: bash

+    cd ./data/datasets/
     unzip data.zip